GeoPack/api-docs/resources/roadmap.md

 This creates a new roadmap in the system that will show up to a nearest geopacker to the pickup point.

-Name | Description
+Name | data
 --- | ---
-start | Mandatory
+start | address, contact, stage waypoint | address, contact, stage end | address, contact, stage

 ### POST /roadmap